-What does your morning routine look like?
-We asked a handful of entrepreneurial San Francisco Bay Area mothers to share their productivity hacks for launching into a successful day (or week).
-Here are 10 tasks these organization-master mamas check off their to-do list before 10 a.m.
+Want to be more productive?
+You might want to consider becoming a morning person.
+We asked a handful of entrepreneurial San Francisco Bay Area mothers to share what they do to launch into a successful day (or week), and yup, getting up early was on the list for these organized moms.
+Here are 10 tasks these boss mamas check off their to-do list before 10 a.m.

 Get the kids on board.